A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 • All versions from n/a through 2.4

-• WordPress installations with the vulnerable plugin enabled
+• WordPress sites with the popping-content-light plugin installed and active

 Discovery Timeline